Limited time only

 Key takeaways

-• Improve a weak current ratio by collecting outstanding invoices faster, converting slow-moving inventory to cash, negotiating longer payment terms with suppliers, or restructuring short-term debt into long-term financing.
+• You can strengthen your ratio by speeding up invoice collections, converting slow-moving inventory to cash, and negotiating longer payment terms with suppliers.

 What is the current ratio?